How to deal with reverse bay parking

 If at first you don’t succeed…

-If you don’t get it right first time, don’t worry, safely pull forward out of the space, adjust your position, and reverse into the bay, hopefully this time between the lines, completing the bay parking manoeuvre.
-It is quite acceptable on test to make some forward adjustment, provided it is not overly repeated, or takes too much time.
+If you don’t get it right the first time, don’t worry.
+Safely pull forward out of the space, adjust your position, and reverse into the bay, hopefully, this time between the lines, completing the bay parking manoeuvre.
+It is quite acceptable on the driving test to make some forward adjustment, provided it is not overly repeated, or takes too much time.

 Other methods for reverse bay parking